mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 }
 ```

-### Loading Button
+### Loading Button children

-The `children` passed to the Loading Button component is now wrapped in a `<span>` tag to avoid [issues](https://github.com/mui/material-ui/issues/27853) when using tools to translate websites.
+In v6, the `children` prop passed to the Loading Button component is now wrapped in a `<span>` tag to avoid [issues](https://github.com/mui/material-ui/issues/27853) when using tools to translate websites.

 ### Grid v2 (Unstable_Grid)

-The `Grid` v2 component was updated to match the API of the new `PigmentGrid` component, to allow interoperability between the two:
+The Grid v2 component was updated to match the API of the new Pigment Grid component to enable interoperability between the two:

 - The previous size and offset props were replaced with the `size` and `offset` props
-- The spacing mechanism was reworked to use the `gap` CSS property.
+- The spacing mechanism was reworked to use the `gap` CSS property

-This brings some breaking changes described in the following sections.
+This introduces breaking changes described in the sections that follow:

 #### Size and offset props

-Previously, the size and offset props were named corresponding to the theme's breakpoints.
+In v5, the size and offset props were named to correspond with the theme's breakpoints.
-For the default theme this was:
+For the default theme, these were:

 - Size: `xs`, `sm`, `md`, `lg`, `xl`
 - Offset: `xsOffset`, `smOffset`, `mdOffset`, `lgOffset`, `xlOffset`